athiwatp/loopback-rest-api-sample/README.md

 * Import mysql schema: `mysql_schema/Dump20170613.sql`
 * Update datasource configuration: `server/datasources.json`
 * Execute this command from project root to install project dependency: `npm install`
-* Execute this command from project root to run app in local: `node .`
+* Execute this command from project root to run app in local: `node .` or `npm start`
+* Access API explorer to find all available resources: `http://0.0.0.0:3000/explore`
 * API will be accesible in: `http://0.0.0.0:3000/api/v1/[resource]`